 I also want to have someone to talk to without fear of losing that person or their respect.
 I need to know that those that love and care for me will not vanish on me.
-They certainly do not need to be in constant contact but knowing beforehand that they won’t be around for the next week, or two, or whatever goes a long way.
+Not that day, or ever.
+They certainly do not need to be in constant contact with me but knowing beforehand that they won’t be around for the next day or week or two goes a long way to keeping me calm.
 Perhaps I don’t deserve basic consideration but it is still on my list of wants.

 Most of all, I just want to be a normal person but no one can help me be that.
 I will go to the ends of the earth and beyond for my loved ones without conditions.
 It is not like I am asking for more than I am willing to give, or even close to it.

 What I do to try to achieve that is I try to present very consistent behavior and in how I treat people to not only hide my issues, pain, and disappointment but to not scare them away.
 The fear of losing friends and family is pervasive across many psychiatric disorders.
 Maybe that consistent behavior makes me appear to be robotic or insincere.
 I am not sure but I have a feeling that this behavior is not that good even though I am always sincere.
 I do not lash out at others because I am upset or for any reason and very often they will not know I am upset.
-I have been known to deny that I am upset because I need to be perfect all of the time just to be treated like a below-average person.
+Even if I am doing very badly, I will deny it, which admittedly might escalate things.
+The reason I do that is that I need to be perfect all of the time just to be treated like a below-average person and feel like they will not abandon me.
 Showing emotions that are not positive makes me appear less than perfect so I go from below-average to a nothing person.

 It goes something like this: